malasie/Nonograms/README.md

     * *Nonogramy.py* - includes class Nonogram and coded puzzle boards of five nonograms .
     * *genetyczny.py* - code for solving nonograms using GA.
     * *PSO.py* - code for solving nonograms with PSO method.
-* *Nonograms* - folder which includes pictures of nonograms used for this project (source https://nonograms-katana.fandom.com/wiki/Black-and-White_Nonograms)
+* *Nonograms* - folder which includes pictures of nonograms used for this project (source shorturl.at/egqxK)
-* *Nonogramy.pdf* - plik pdf zawierający sprawozdanie z rozwiązania problemu.
-* *Nonogramy.zip* - zawiera wszystkie pliki wykorzystane do napisania sprawozdania
+<* *Nonogramy.pdf* - my paper in pdf with description of methods used and conclusions (written in Polish) >
-* *Grafiki* - folder z zapisanymi zrzutami ekranu z części wykonanych prób
+* *Grafiki* - folder with screenshots of solutions.

+### Result and conlusions:
+After multiple attempts to improve the code for both methods, algorithms still failed to find perfect solutions for given problems.
+It can be noticed though that genetic algorithm still did much better job than PSO.
+In future attempts I would try to change functions $fitness_func$ and $f$ because after numerous attempts of adapting parameters the combinations presented were the best ones yet.
+Someday I would like to try using diffrent methods as well.